 3. University of Mumbai

-Another one among the oldest universities of India, the University of Mumbai was established in 1857.
+Another one among the oldest universities in India, the University of Mumbai was established in 1857.

-You will be amazed to know that this institution has produced more billionaires than the Columbia University, the New York University and even the MIT!
+You will be amazed to know that this institution has produced more billionaires than Columbia University, the New York University, and even MIT!
 It was ranked 9th in the world in the Wealth-X and UBS Billionaire Census 2014.

 4. University of Madras

 Established in 1857, the University of Madras is one of the most reputed institutes in India.
 It has produced many famous people, such as S. Ramanujan, who is considered the greatest mathematician of India, Nobel laureate sir CV Raman, S. Radhakrishnan; the second president of India, Dr. APJ Abdul Kalam; the 11th president of India, chess grandmaster Vishwanathan Anand and PepsiCo chairperson Indra Nooyi.

 With 73 academic departments, 109 affiliated colleges, and 52 approved research institutions, it was ranked 70th in the QS International University Rankings.